Chapter 7 Bankruptcy Lawyer in Chattanooga

 If you’re thinking of filing for bankruptcy and you have questions, the Chattanooga Chapter 7 bankruptcy lawyers at Conner & Roberts, PLLC are here to address your concerns and help you move forward with establishing financial freedom.
 If you have been unable to pay on your debt for several months, it is time to get help.
 Our firm is dedicated to helping individuals throughout the Tennessee Valley explore debt relief options and determine whether or not filing for a Chapter 7 is in their best interests.

-Having spent the last decade assisting individuals in successfully eliminating their debt through bankruptcy, Attorney Amelia Roberts has the knowledge and experience to help you learn about your legal options and navigate the often confusing bankruptcy process.
+Having spent the last decade assisting individuals in successfully eliminating their debt through bankruptcy, Chapter 7 bankruptcy attorney Amelia Roberts has the knowledge and experience to help you learn about your legal options and navigate the often confusing bankruptcy process.

 When you file for Chapter 7 bankruptcy—often called liquidation bankruptcy—you can eliminate your dischargeable debt and obtain a fresh start.
 Your dischargeable debt may include credit card bills, medical expenses, car loans, and certain tax debt.

 You will still be able to keep exempt property up to certain limits, such as household furnishings, a vehicle, clothing, and more.
-Conner & Roberts, PLLC can work with your creditors to keep your car and/or your house if you want to keep them and are able to make payments.
+A Chattanooga Chapter 7 bankruptcy lawyer from Conner & Roberts, PLLC can work with your creditors to keep your car and/or your house if you want to keep them and are able to make payments.

 As soon as you file for bankruptcy, an automatic stay is issued by the court that will: